 Without a doubt, the best cloud forest in all of Costa Rica is in Monteverde.
 A park was created around it in 1973 to protect its beauty.
 The reserve is around 10,500 hectares and Costa Ricans are doing a great job to protect it.

-Being so high up in the Tilaran mountain region, most parts are usually covered in clouds and with a bit of a drizzle – year round.
+Being so high up in the Tilaran mountain region, most parts are usually covered in clouds and with a bit of a drizzle – year-round.
 Also, bring warm clothes, because it can definitely get cold here!

 It is also home to an astounding number of plant and wildlife species.
-There are around 3,000 plant species in it, over 100 mammal species and 400 bird species waiting for you to go search for them.
+There are around 3,000 plant species in it, over 100 mammal species, and 400 bird species waiting for you to go search for them.

 As you can imagine, the strong winds from the Caribbean and the calmer weather from the pacific melt in this area.
-This is what gives the fores such a unique feel, there are constant but calm rains and all of the wind is constantly evaporating that water.
+This is what gives the forest such a unique feel, there are constant but calm rains and all of the wind is constantly evaporating that water.
 This is what gives the Monteverde area an almost permanent foggy look.

 3. Hummingbirds and Other Exotic Birds

-who love this ultra-fast – speed-o like colorful, tiny bird?
+Who loves this ultra-fast – speed-o like colorful, tiny bird?
 I think almost everyone does.
 And you don’t have to be a bird lover to simply enjoy them fluttering around you.